 Such apps use what's called a Network Extension, and when data is sent via that, and via these APIs, Private Relay switches off to allow it.
 The idea is that the user has made a positive choice to turn on a VPN, so Apple steps back.

-However, during the beta process, we've been seeing some VPNs refuse to run because, they claim, you already have one on.
+However, during the fulll macOS Monterey beta process, we sawsome VPNs refuse to run because, they claim, you already have a different VPN switched on.

 How to turn off Private Relay on macOS Monterey